How and when to see the rare NEOWISE comet this month

 The comet is known to NASA researchers as Comet C/2020 F3, but it was fondly dubbed NEOWISE after it was discovered by the NEOWISE satellite in March.
 At that time NEOWISE, which is essentially a giant iceberg shedding a tail of gas, dust, and ice, was hurtling toward the sun, and now, after surviving its loop around the sun, it’s heading back toward Earth on its way to the outer solar system.

-After its brush with the sun, NEOWISE has brightened to a level equivalent to the stars in the Big Dipper, making it one of the few comets of the 21st century that is visible to the unaided eye, and also one of the rare few with a long, visible tail.
+And after brushing the sun, NEOWISE has brightened to a level equivalent to the stars in the Big Dipper, making it one of the few comets of the 21st century that is visible to the unaided eye, and also one of the rare few with a long, visible tail.
 Photographs of NEOWISE have already been snapped in countries spanning the globe, from Switzerland and France to Israel and Lebanon.

 How and when to see it